shashankshekhar007/Compilers/README.md

 3. Piyush Bansal

 This project aims to implement a compiler for Golang for the MIPS architecture.
 The language that has been used to implement this is C.
-C is a low level language and provides very high performance.
+C is a high level language(let us just assume that it's the truth) and provides very high performance.